ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-er gives tlicso sliort rules
-for action in caso ol accident : I or diut
 the eyes, avoid rubbing, dash water into

 them ; remove cinders, etc., with the rounJ An&#x27; requests he has to mako will doubtless